facebook/flow/website/docs/editors/vim.md

 Another way to add support for Flow in Vim is to use [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim).

-* Suports vim 8 and neovim
+* Supports vim 8 and neovim
 * Adds completions to omnifunc
 * Checks JavaScript files for type errors on save
 * Look up types under cursor